iljoong/nhubdemo/README.md

 [한글](/README_kr.md)

 NHub Demo app demonstrates how to use Azure Notification Hub to send a push with tags and template.
-It leverage [`azure-mobile-app`](https://www.npmjs.com/package/azure-mobile-apps) node.js module and its undocumented features to simplify backend programming.
+It leverages [`azure-mobile-app`](https://www.npmjs.com/package/azure-mobile-apps) node.js module and its undocumented features to simplify backend programming.
 That is, No SAS token generation and No complex REST API coding is needed.

 [![Watch NHubDemo](https://img.youtube.com/vi/qaDy-E1eKkM/0.jpg)](https://youtu.be/qaDy-E1eKkM)